 Headphones are great as they’re portable, keep sound for those around you down to a minimum – great for working late at night or in shared spaces.
-More importantly, good quality headphone used for monitoring will provide plenty of mix insight too.
+More importantly, good quality headphones used for monitoring will provide plenty of mix insight too.
 But you may realise that most sound engineers mix music on speakers, and there’s a good reason for that.
 There’s extra detail, the chance to hear sounds in a trusted room and, usually, a much truer sense of stereo.

-Again, there are many options to consider but start by looking at near-field monitors and check on their bass response; as a rule of thumb, the smaller the speaker, the higher the lowest frequency will be, meaning that you’ll get a compromised sense of what kick, bass and other lower frequency sources will be doing.
+Again, there are many options to consider but start by looking at near-field monitors and check on their bass response.
+As a rule of thumb, the smaller the speaker, the higher the lowest frequency will be – meaning that you’ll get a compromised sense of what kick, bass and other lower frequency sources will be doing.

 Read more: A beginner’s guide to mixing music

-Dynamic microphones are great for live performances or for recording super-loud sound sources like guitar cabinets and kickdrums, but most studio-based recordings – like vocals – will benefit from a large-diaphragm condenser microphone.
+Dynamic microphones are great for live performances or for recording super loud sound sources like guitar cabinets and kick drums, but most studio-based recordings – like vocals – will benefit from a large-diaphragm condenser microphone.
 These require phantom power, which your audio interface already provides.
 Don’t forget a pop shield if you’re recording vocals.
 It’ll prevent plosives (‘p’ and ‘b’ sounds) which can overload and distort your recording.